JohnsonDylan/MassQLab/README.md

 Each query in the file must include the following:

 - **`name`**:
-  A unique identifier for the query used in result files and visualizations.
-  - Should be unique within the same query type (MS1 or MS2).
-  - Duplicate names are allowed across types (e.g., same name used for an MS1 and an MS2 query).
-  - Note: Very long query names may cause issues in some output files.
+  A unique name for each query (per MS1/MS2 type).
+Avoid very long names to prevent output issues.

 - **`query`**:
   The [MassQL query](#massql-queries) string itself.
-  - Queries fall into two categories: **MS1** and **MS2**, which are processed independently.

-### Additional Parameters
+### Additional Query Parameters

 For optional fields and advanced query configuration, see the [Query File Advanced](#query-file-advanced) section.

-## MassQL Queries
+# MassQL Queries

 See https://mwang87.github.io/MassQueryLanguage_Documentation/ for full documentation